skonfig/skonfig/docs/man/man1/cdist.rst

 ``~/.skonfig``
    Your personal skonfig config directory.
 If exists it will be automatically used.
-``~/.skonfig/inventory``
-   The home inventory directory.
-If ~/.skonfig exists it will be used as default inventory directory.
 ``/etc/skonfig/config``
    Global skonfig configuration file, if exists.
 ``~/.skonfig/config`` or ``$XDG_CONFIG_HOME/skonfig/config``